 - Bleeding of Gums

-Having bleeding gums, when you spit into it after brushing and/or flossing is another symptom.
+Having bleeding gums, when you spit into it after brushing and/or flossing is another symptom of gum disease.
 Gums that bleed easily signal early-stage gum disease.

 - Receding Gums

 Gums Are Pulling Away from Your Teeth.
 If your teeth are starting to look bigger than normal, and you notice receding gums or gums that pull away from your teeth, this is another classic sign of early gum disease or periodontitis.
 It's not just a natural part of ageing.

 - Dissecting red, Puffy and Irritated Gums